 - Butcher Billy (outstanding master of pop art aesthetics)

-- Ori Toor (freelance illustrator know to create soft loops and digital improvisations)
+- Ori Toor (freelance illustrator known to create soft loops and digital improvisations)

 - Antoni Tudisco (3D and concept artist focusing on visual and physics experiments)